Quick Tips For Job Seekers

 Preparing for career fairs

 - Develop a list of questions you would like to ask employers.
-(Do not ask questions that are obviously answered on their Web site.)
+Don't ask questions that are obviously answered on their website.

 - Bring plenty of résumés printed on quality paper.